Building at Ayr train station

 We don’t have sufficient information to make that determination at this time.

-Work is underway to complete a full structural survey, and we expect this to be completed and a report provided by our contracted consultant engineers around November – although this will be subject to the condition of the building and safe access to complete the survey works.
+Work is underway to complete a full structural survey, and we expect this to be completed and a report provided by our contracted consultant engineers before the end of the year – although this will be subject to the condition of the building and safe access to complete the survey works.